-Is the Learning Guide required for candidates using any of the pathways to certification?
+Is the Learning Guide required for certification eligibility?

 How can I best prepare for the Lamaze Certification Exam?